kmisiewicz/kmisiewicz.github.io/_posts/2021-10-17-VR-Controller.md

 It is still unfinished in a lot of aspects, but it can be imported in Package Manager via [git link](https://github.com/kmisiewicz/vr-controller-xrit.git).

-##### Update [10/02/2024]
-The XR Interaction Toolkit has changed a lot since this package was created.
+*Update 10/02/2024:* The XR Interaction Toolkit has changed a lot since this package was created.
 It now contains features like tunneling vignette and climbing.

 ### Features